Narendra Modi attends Shinzo Abe’s state funeral in Japan

 United States Vice President Kamala Harris and British foreign secretary James Cleverly also attended the state funeral among 48 other former and current world leaders, reported Reuters.

-The state funeral started on Tuesday after Abe’s widow, Akie Abe, entered the funeral hall carrying an urn containing her husband’s ashes, placed in a wooden box.
-The Japanese government is spending $12 million (Rs 97 crore) on the funeral, most of which will be go on security and hosting foreign delegations, reported The Guardian.
+The state funeral started on Tuesday after Abe’s wife, Akie Abe, entered the funeral hall carrying an urn containing her husband’s ashes.
+The Japanese government is spending $12 million (Rs 97 crore) on the funeral, most of which will be going on security and hosting foreign delegations, reported The Guardian.

 The event is being criticised by regular Japanese citizens who continue to face economic stress, reported Reuters.

-Japan’s longest-serving prime minister and one of its most powerful figures, Abe died after being shot at a political campaign event in Nara city on July 8.
-The leader of Liberal Democratic Part, was shot with a homemade gun by Tetsuya Yamagami who accused the Unification Church of impoverishing his family.
+Abe was shot with a homemade gun by Tetsuya Yamagami, who accused the Unification Church of impoverishing his family.

-Yamagami has said that although Abe was not his :original enemy”, the former prime minister was “one of the most influential sympathisers” of the religious sect.
+Yamagami has said that although Abe was not his “original enemy”, the former prime minister was “one of the most influential sympathisers” of the religious sect.

 In recent weeks, ties between the Liberal Democratic party and the Unification church has attracted backlash against the Japanese government.